-The Gulf of Oman reefs included in this study may be particularly productive environments due to seasonal upwelling93, and indeed, our estimates of cryptobenthic productivity exceeded estimates for a degraded but species-rich reef on the Australian Great Barrier Reef (GBR) (2.31 vs. 0.64 kg ha-1d-1)94.
+The Gulf of Oman reefs included in this study may be particularly productive environments due to seasonal upwelling96, and indeed, our estimates of cryptobenthic productivity exceeded estimates for a degraded but species-rich reef on the Australian Great Barrier Reef (GBR) (2.31 vs. 0.64 kg ha-1d-1)97.
 In contrast, even the optimistic estimate of 0.38 g ha-1d-1 for the Arabian Gulf compared poorly with the same degraded GBR-reef.
-Notably, the study site on the GBR had undergone a sequence of severe disturbances94, which greatly reduced space and shelter availability for small-bodied fishes; yet, it retained a diverse assemblage of cryptobenthic fish species that were likely able to satisfy their energetic demands due to benign temperature profiles30.
-At the time of our survey, reefs in the Arabian Gulf had undergone extensive bleaching in previous years95–98, which may have negatively affected the diversity and abundance of cryptobenthic fishes compared to the less disturbed reefs in the Gulf of Oman28,99,100.
-However, the lack of difference in benthic community structure observed between regions suggests that benthic structure was not a primary driver of the observed patterns.
-Although the loss of some specialist cryptobenthic species has been reported after substantial live coral cover loss95,101, previous studies have not detected substantial short-term changes in either small reef fish richness and abundance or in overarching ecosystem productivity31,33,57,95.
+Notably, the study site on the GBR had undergone a sequence of severe disturbances97, yet it retained a diverse assemblage of cryptobenthic fish species that were likely able to satisfy their energetic demands due to benign temperature profiles26.
+At the time of our survey, reefs in the Arabian Gulf had undergone extensive bleaching in previous years98–101, which may have negatively affected the diversity and abundance of cryptobenthic fishes compared to the less disturbed reefs in the Gulf of Oman24,102,103.
+Furthermore, larger-scale structural differences between reef outcrops in the Gulf of Oman and the Arabian Gulf may affect our community-wide estimates.
+However, the lack of difference in benthic community structure observed between regions suggests that benthic structure was at least not a primary driver of the observed patterns.
+Although the loss of some specialist cryptobenthic species has been reported after substantial live coral cover loss98,104, previous studies have not detected substantial short-term changes in either small reef fish richness and abundance or in overarching ecosystem productivity27,29,31,56,98.